determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 CLI
 ===

 The :ref:`Determined CLI <cli-ug>` has built-in help.
-Please see help for the top level commands, as well as their subcommands:
+Please see help for the top-level commands, as well as their subcommands:

 .. code::